NORi: An ML-Augmented Ocean Boundary Layer Parameterization: NORi solution comparison with CATKE

 \section{NORi solution comparison with CATKE}

-In this section, we show some results comparing between NORi and CATKE \cite{wagner_formulation_2025}, a physics-based boundary layer parameterization that uses a diagnostic mixing length with a convective adjustment component and a prognostic turbulent kinetic energy (TKE).
-CATKE demonstrated superior capabilities against commonly-used boundary layer parameterizations such as K-Profile Parameterization (KPP) \cite{large_oceanic_1994} and the Langmuir turbulence second moment closure (SMC-LT) described in \cite{harcourt_improved_2015} when benchmarked against idealized and realistic LES \cite{wagner_formulation_2025}.
+In this section, we show results comparing NORi and CATKE~\cite{wagner_formulation_2025}, a physics-based BL parameterization that uses a diagnostic mixing length with a convective adjustment component and a prognostic turbulent kinetic energy (TKE).
+CATKE demonstrated superior performance compared to commonly used BL parameterizations such as K-Profile Parameterization (KPP)~\cite{large_oceanic_1994} and the SMC-LT closure of \citeA{harcourt_improved_2015} when benchmarked against idealized and realistic LES~\cite{wagner_formulation_2025}.

-Before making any comparisons, one important caveat is that CATKE is trained with an LES suite which takes into account the effects of additional mixing due to surface waves under shear-driven mixing scenarios, i.e., Langmuir turbulence.
+Before making any comparisons, one important caveat is that CATKE is trained with an LES suite that takes into account the effects of additional mixing due to surface waves under shear-driven mixing scenarios, i.e., Langmuir turbulence.
 In addition, CATKE and NORi are calibrated using different training suites with LES of different background stratification, surface forcings, equations of state, and rotation rates.
-Under the same surface wind stress and initial conditions, LES which takes into account wave effects will in general create a deeper mixed layer.
-By extension, we would expect that CATKE would produce deeper mixed layers than NORi in strongly wind-driven scenarios, since NORi is trained on simulations that do not take into account wave effects.
-This is because the intention of developing NORi is to illustrate a new design and training paradigm for data-driven ocean modeling, and we have chosen to demonstrate it using a reduced set of physics that capture the leading order effects of vertical mixing due to winds and convection.
-Although the specific physical details of the training data are crucial, the NORi framework can be flexibly adapted to variants of microturbulence closures that take into account other physical processes through fine-tuning and/or transfer learning.
-Using the approach outlined in this work, other versions of NORi which account for additional complications such as wave effects and rotation-dependent deep convection or solve additional prognostic turbulent quantities can be developed in future work.
+Under the same surface wind stress and initial conditions, LES that take into account wave effects generally produce deeper mixed layers.
+We expect CATKE to produce deeper mixed layers than NORi in strongly wind-driven scenarios, since NORi is trained on simulations that do not take into account wave effects.
+This is because our goal in developing NORi is to illustrate a new design and training paradigm for data-driven ocean modeling, and we have chosen to demonstrate it using a reduced set of physics that capture the leading-order effects of vertical mixing due to winds and convection.
+Although the specific physical details of the training data are crucial, the NORi framework can be flexibly extended to incorporate other microturbulence physics through fine-tuning and/or transfer learning.
+Using this approach of augmenting a robust and simple physical closure with neural network components trained end-to-end, future versions of NORi can account for additional physical processes such as wave effects and rotation-dependent deep convection.
+They can also solve additional prognostic equations for turbulent quantities.